Minor in Sport Business - 4 units

 SPTB 436.
 Sport Properties and Sponsorships.
 1 Unit.

 This course will examine unique brand management strategies of and through sport properties, i.e., using the tangible and/or intangible assets managed by rights owners that draw fans and revenues, including teams, leagues, facilities, events, tours, athletes, equipment/sporting goods, and products.
 Methods of building and transforming sport brands to effectively attract, engage, and retain fans will be examined, along with the use of cash and/or in-kind fees paid by commercial brands in return for access to exploitable commercial potential associated with sport properties.
-Prerequisite: Junior standing and MKTG 315 and SPTB 345.
+Prerequisite: Junior standing and MKTG 315.

 SPTB 440.
 Contemporary Sport Media.
 1 Unit.